Copyright in Generative Deep Learning

-Take care of the fact that, if the use does not fall in the category of fair use (and so without the validity of the rule explained above), any sort of reproduction of copyrighted works is not permitted\footnote{https://www.copyright.gov/help/faq/faq-digital.html}, usually even if it is only on volatile RAM (as judged by many courts, as reported in U.S. Copyright Office, DMCA Section 104 Report 118; however, the Report suggests that in some cases the reproduction of copies on volatile RAM may be considered as a fair use).
+Finally, when analyzing the purpose of the use (and its fairness), one needs to consider if it is transformative (the most common reason to assess fair use (\cite{asay})): if it adds something new, with a different character, which does not substitute for the original use of the work, the use is more likely to be considered fair\footnote{\url{https://www.copyright.gov/fair-use/more-info.html}}.
+In particular, the key question to determine a fair use is nowadays if the work is used for a different expressive purpose from that for which the work was created (\cite{netanel}).
+It is not straightforward to assess this for generative deep learning, but this could eventually be the case of generative deep learning techniques which aim to add a novelty degree in their production (as in \cite{elgammal2017}).
+Finally, it is important to highlight that, if the use does not fall in the category of fair use, any sort of reproduction of copyrighted works is not permitted\footnote{\url{https://www.copyright.gov/help/faq/faq-digital.html}}, usually even if it is only on volatile RAM (as judged by many courts, as reported in U.S. Copyright Office, DMCA Section 104 Report 118; however, the Report suggests that in some cases the reproduction of copies on volatile RAM may be considered as a fair use).